 Feeling Difference: Red Switch vs Blue Switch

-Basically, there is almost no feeling difference between the red switch and blue switch but you can differentiate them using the feeling phenomenon but again it depends upon personal preferences.
+Basically, there is almost no feeling difference between the red switch and blue switch but you can differentiate them using the feeling phenomenon again it depends upon personal preferences.
 Blue switches are tactile so they will feel like a harder key switch.
-And red switches are linear will feel soft.
-So there is the result red switch has a softer feeling than blue switches.
+And red switches are linear and will feel soft.
+So there is the result that the red switch has a softer feeling than the blue switch.